Jagatsinghpur

-Jagatsinghpur is a town and a municipality in Jagatsinghpur district in the Indian state of Odisha.
+Jagatsinghpur is a vibrant coastal city and a municipality in Jagatsinghpur district in the Indian state of Odisha.
 It is also the headquarters of Jagatsinghpur district.
 It got the recognition as a new district on 1 April 1993 formerly it was a sub-division of Cuttack district.
 Paradip Port, Oil refinery and fertiliser factory are located in Jagatsinghpur district.
 Devi, Alaka, Biluakhai, Kusumi, Hansua, Kuanria and Lunijhara rivers belong to this district.